Convergence of Fast Policy Iteration in Markov Games and Robust MDPs: Preliminaries: MGs and Robust MDPs

 The following proposition shows that the concept of approximate optimality for RMDPs is closely related to the concept of approximate saddle points in games. \begin{proposition} Suppose that $(\bm{\hat{\pi}}, \bm{\hat{p}}) \in \saddle_{\epsilon}(\rhor)$ for some $\epsilon \ge 0$.
 Then $\bm{\hat{\pi}}$ is \emph{$2\epsilon$-robust optimal} in the sense that

 \end{proposition}

 For RMDPs, value functions and Bellman operators are defined analogously to how they are defined for MGs.
-We summarize these definitions in \cref{sec:defin-robust-mdps}.
-In the remainder of the paper, we describe the algorithms for MGs which generalize readily to RMDPs.
+For more detail, please see the appendix.
+In the remainder of the paper, we describe the algorithms for MGs which generalize to RMDPs.

 Computationally, the main difference between RMDPs and MGs is in computing the Bellman operator.
 For most common ambiguity sets $\mathcal{P}$, the robust Bellman operator can be implemented by solving a convex optimization problem~\cite{Wiesemann2013}.
-For the $L_1$-bound ambiguity sets, the robust Bellman operator can be implemented by solving a linear program~\cite[Appendix~C]{Ho2021}.
+For the $L_1$-bound ambiguity sets, the robust Bellman operator can be implemented by solving a linear program~\cite[appendix~C]{Ho2021}.
 Significantly more efficient methods exist for ambiguity sets bounded by norms and $\varphi$-divergences~\cite{Ho2021,Ho2022,Behzadian2021a}.